wavim/hilbert-sort/README.md

 ### Misc

-Generalization to higher dimensions is possible but much more complicated.
+Generalization to higher dimensions is possible but much more complicated with recursion.
 Here I only implemented the $\mathbb{H\_2}$ and $\mathbb{H\_3}$ algorithms in C++ and TS.

 The algorithms could be used for fast approximations of the Travelling Salesman Problem.